Owen Snedden

 Owen Noel Snedden, MBE (15 December 1917 – 17 April 1981) was Roman Catholic Auxiliary Bishop of Wellington, New Zealand (from 1962 to 1981).
 He was the first Auckland-born priest to be consecrated a Roman Catholic bishop.

 Early life

-Snedden was born in Auckland on 16 December 1918.
+The sixth and last child of parents who were married in 1891, Snedden was born in Auckland on 15 December 1917.
 His primary education was at St Joseph's School, Te Aroha, and at St Mary's College, Auckland; his secondary education was at Sacred Heart College, Ponsonby.
 He began studying for the priesthood at Holy Cross College, Mosgiel, in 1934.
 In 1937 he was sent to Rome to study at the Pontifical Urbaniana University.
 Snedden was ordained a priest for the Auckland Diocese in Rome on 24 February 1941.

 War-time Rome

 He was still studying in Rome in 1940 when Italy declared war on France and the UK, and while offered the opportunity to return to New Zealand, he, and his great friend Fr.
 John Flanagan (another Auckland priest in the same situation as Snedden), elected to remain in Rome.
 After his ordination he completed his doctorate in theology with a thesis on Saint John Fisher.
 At the same time he Fr.
 Flanagan became announcers for Vatican Radio, engaged particularly to broadcast weekly lists of Australian and New Zealand prisoners of war.
 Although the priests were not identified, one frequent listener to the broadcasts concluded that the readers must be New Zealanders because Māori names were pronounced with "such clarity and precision".
 Unofficially, code-named "Horace", Snedden, along with Flanagan (code-named "Fanny"), also became involved with an underground movement led by an Irish priest in the Vatican Secretariat of State, Hugh O'Flaherty, finding safe houses, medicines and food supplies for escaped prisoners of war who were hiding in the environs of Rome.

 In mid-1943 (after the fall of Mussolini and the German occupation of Rome) such activities became much more hazardous under Gestapo surveillance and also risked compromising the neutrality of Vatican City.
 When the Allies liberated Rome in June 1944 the exploits of the priests became known and in 1945 both were decorated MBE by King George VI.

 As New Zealand servicemen and women found their way to the city the two acted as guides and on occasions helped visitors arrange audiences with Pope Pius XII.
 Among these notables were Prime Minister Peter Fraser and Lieutenant-General Bernard Freyberg, then commanding the New Zealand Division.
 The latter commissioned them as military chaplains and they were repatriated on a troop ship early in 1945 before the end of WWII in Europe.